Distance Learning Guidelines for Students

 - Many of us need someone to help us to stay on track.
 Perhaps one of your family or whanau might check in with you to make sure you have a work plan, or maybe you and another student in your class could check in with each other.

 - It is crucial to set up good learning habits and set yourself up for managing screen time.

 - Check on friends who don’t have devices by calling them if you can.
 They may not receive these messages.

 What about NCEA assessments?

-”¢ We understand this is important and will endeavour to provide you with some information when Term 2 begins again.
+- We understand this is important and will provide you with information when we are advised by the Ministry of Education.
 Your teachers will have given some instruction around this already.
 We also need some time to work all of this out and are being supported by NZQA.

 Getting help from your teachers

 Your teachers will be using the Google platform (docs, classroom, email etc) to connect with you.
 While your teachers will be available during their normal school day to support you with your learning, do not expect them to respond straight away.

 Be patient.
 Teachers have a guideline to respond within 48 hours but there is only one of them and many of you!
 It is expected that you will seek help if you need it.
 In the first instance, contact your subject teacher.
 Help includes pastoral support and well-being, so your CCM Companion can also be emailed.
 If you have been supported by a Dean or our Guidance team, you can continue to contact those staff too.
 It also includes learning support; if you have a Learning Assistant, contact them too.